laszlocph/gimlet-documentation/src/pages/docs/cli/cli-use-cases.md

         https://github.com/owner/repo/commits/0017d995e
 ```

-### Roll back
+### Then rollback

-Once you identified the broken release, roll back to the preceding one.
+Once you identified the broken release, rollback to the preceding one.
 Gimlet will revert all commits made after the desired release.

 ```
 gimlet release rollback --env staging --app my-app --to c8d8c1d192